Our 16 favorite sauces and spices that instantly make your food taste a lot better | CNN Underscored

 $33 at Amazon

 My go-to seasoning choice for any sort of protein over rice, Bachan’s sauces are the perfect way to add a bit of umami deliciousness to any meal.
-The Original Japanese Barbecue Sauce is most comparable to Japanese teriyaki sauce, but has a lot more depth and smokiness, less overt sugariness and isn’t too salty.
+The Original Japanese Barbecue Sauce is most comparable to Japanese teriyaki sauce but has a lot more depth and smokiness and less overt sugariness, and it isn’t too salty.
 It’s also a fantastic marinade for making teriyaki salmon, chicken and whatever else you can dream up.
-While the original is our recommendation for those new to the brand’s sauces, you can’t go wrong with its Three Pack Sauce Bundle.
+While the original is our recommendation for those new to the brand’s sauces, you can’t go wrong with its Three-Pack Sauce Bundle.
 The yuzu flavor has an extra bit of tartness for a slightly brighter taste, while the hot and spicy has a subtle yet noticeable mouthwatering heat for anyone who prefers a bit of spice in their sauces.

 Brooklyn Delhi Tomato Achaar